BBC National Programme: Regional scheme

 On 21 August 1927, the BBC opened a high-power medium wave transmitter at the Daventry 5GB site to replace the existing local stations in the English Midlands, that allowed the experimental longwave transmitter 5XX to provide a service programmed from London for the majority of the population, this came to be called the National Programme.

 By combining the resources of the local stations into one regional station in each area with a basic sustaining service from London, the BBC hoped to increase programme quality whilst also centralising the management of the radio service known as the "regional scheme", and eventually resulted in the gradual extension throughout the decade of a separate Regional Programme.

 The local stations were gradually either converted to regional relays or closed entirely and replaced by high-power Regional Programme transmitters.
 Some local studios were retained to provide for programming from specific areas within each region.
 Most transmitters also carried the National Programme on a local frequency to supplement the longwave broadcasts from 5XX, initially these were on three separate frequencies in order to minimise interference.
 By 1939 as the Regional Programme network expanded, the three remaining medium wave transmitters – at Brookmans Park (for London and the South East), Moorside Edge (for the North), and Westerglen (for central Scotland) – were all using 1149 kHz.

 Broadcasting hours

 The National Programme's broadcasting hours were from Mondays to Saturdays at around 10.15 am until midnight, with Sundays commence broadcasting at 3.00 pm.
-However by the mid-1930s, broadcasting on a Sunday was extended to commence at around 10.30 am.
+However, by the mid-1930s, broadcasting on a Sunday was extended to commence at around 10.30 am.

 BBC News on the National Programme would not air until at least 6.00 pm each day, this was in agreement with several newspapers to ensure people would buy a morning edition.
-Thus did not have a dedicated news department until 1934, and only then was it used to edit and broadcast news material from other wire agencies in the country and around the world.
+Thus they did not have a dedicated news department until 1934, and only then was it used to edit and broadcast news material from other wire agencies in the country and around the world.
 The start of World War II on 1 September 1939 would see the start of a proper news on the new BBC Home Service, with morning news bulletins commencing at 7.00 am each day.